n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 ![PHPSESSID](AoC-2021_Photos/Day_06/22.0_AoC-Day-6_12-26-21-PHPSESSID.png)

 When ready, enter the username `<?php phpinfo();?>` with some password and hit enter.
-Of course, this is not a username, so not authentication, but we have submitted our code.
+Of course, this is not a username, so no authentication, but we have submitted our code.

 ![Corrputing a Session](AoC-2021_Photos/Day_06/23.0_AoC-Day-6_12-26-21-Corrupting-Session-Username.png)